 Your teeth are important.
 We all know that.
 Who doesn’t want a beautiful smile?
-We may be motivated to keep our smiles looking attractive, but our dental health is important in so many other ways.
+We may be motivated to keep our smiles looking attractive, but our dental health is important in many other ways.
 Let’s start with a few facts.
 Did you know that your teeth are the hardest substance in the human body?
 With regular brushing, you will spend about 38 ½ days of your life brushing your teeth.
-The average going rate the tooth fairy pays for a tooth these days is $2.
+The average going rate the tooth fairy pays for a tooth these days is $6.23 (up from $2 in 2016).
 Now that you know that, let’s talk about what you may not know about oral health.

 What’s Lurking in Your Mouth?